Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains a script that displays a confused smiley file contains script that displays  the content of the /etc/passwd file file contains script that displays the content of 2 files
+file contains a script that displays a confused smiley file contains script that displays  the content of the /etc/passwd file file contains script that displays the content of 2 files file contains script that displays the last 10 lines of /etc/passwd